 - Enabling the Focus Assistant.
 Press and very quickly release the Control button. - Resetting the product to factory default settings.
-See Reset to factory default settings on page 57.
+See .

 Connectors

 Network connector

 RJ45 Ethernet connector with Power over Ethernet (PoE).

 Audio connector

 - Audio in 3.5 mm input for a mono microphone, or a line-in mono signal (left channel is used from a stereo signal). - Audio out 3.5 mm output for audio (line level) that can be connected to a public address (PA) system or an active speaker with a built-in amplifier.
 A stereo connector must be used for audio out.